4 Youth of Color Were Gunned Down in 3 Weeks, and the 28 Largest Megachurches Fell Silent

 “As a full-fledged ideology, white supremacy is far more encompassing than simple racism or bigotry,” ADL guidelines state.

-First, white evangelicalism focuses less on Christ, than on a theocratic agenda of social dominance; and whenever that aim is flagged as unethical, a delusional persecution fantasy.
-Second, core to white evangelicalism is a savior complex which distorts persecution as “saving souls” or “spreading the gospel”— Westboro Baptist Church immediately comes to mind, with its fanatical superiority complex.
-Third, white evangelicals typically respond to inclusion and any social progress with End Times conspiracies, fear-mongering rhetoric about a wrathful Sky Cop/Daddy/Supervillain, or bizarre propaganda scapegoating marginalized groups, like blaming queer people for COVID and natural disasters.
-Lastly, white evangelical ideology silences those who speak out against an ‘us v. them’ antagonism toward “the world,” authoritarian conformity, cult-like discouragement of critical thinking, and idol worship of spiritually abusive clergy and politicians who masquerade as “men of faith.”
+First, exclusionary evangelicalism focuses less on Christ, than on a theocratic agenda of social dominance; and whenever that aim is flagged as unethical, a delusional persecution fantasy.
+Second, core to exclusionary evangelicalism is a savior complex which distorts persecution as “saving souls” or “spreading the gospel”— Westboro Baptist Church immediately comes to mind, with its fanatical superiority complex.
+Third, exclusionary evangelicalism typically respond to inclusion and any social progress with End Times conspiracies, fear-mongering rhetoric about a wrathful Sky Cop/Daddy/Supervillain, or bizarre propaganda scapegoating marginalized groups, like blaming queer people for COVID and natural disasters.
+Lastly, exclusionary evangelicalism silences those who speak out against an ‘us v. them’ antagonism toward “the world,” authoritarian conformity, cult-like discouragement of critical thinking, and idol worship of spiritually abusive clergy and politicians who masquerade as “men of faith.”